pbhaip/datasciencecoursera/Getting_And_Cleansing_Data/CodeBook.md

 # DATA DICTIONARY - tidy_data

-# Project description
+## Project description
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-# Summary :
+## Summary :
 1. Selected columns were used from the supplied dataset containing mean and standard deviation in the column names.
 (86 columns out of total 561 test and training data contained mean and standard deviation)
 2. Names were standardized for the dataframe columns
 3. Activity description was added to the data set.
-Activity Id was maintained since sorting by acivity description will not have intended results if the activity sequence is to be maintained in final output
+Activity_Id was maintained since sorting by acivity description will not have intended results if the activity sequence is to be maintained in final output
-4. The test data set and training data set are combined together
+4. The test data set and training data set are combined together into a single dataset
-5. Average of each measured variable (86 variables) for each activity and each subject was computed.
+5. From this combined set, average of each measured variable (86 variables) for each activity and each subject was computed.
 The data set was grouped by Subject_Id,Activity_Id,Activity_desc and mean was calculated for all the measured variables
 6. Accompanying README.md provides details of the overall process of tidy data preparation.

-General Note :
+## General Notes :
 1. Variable prefix
 "t" prefix denotes time domain signal
 "f" prefix denotes frequency domain signal

 2. Aggregate Variables follow Activity_desc and are averaged by Subject Id, Activity Id and Activity_desc

+3. Note about Data source variables
+ + tAcc-XYZ, tGyro-XYZ : The features selected for this database come from the accelerometer and gyroscope are time domain signals and are 3-axial raw signals.(captured at 50Hz)
+ + Body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ)  were filtered at 0.3Hz
+ + Body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+ + Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+ + Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).
+ + These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+      tBodyAcc-XYZ
+      tGravityAcc-XYZ
+      tBodyAccJerk-XYZ
+      tBodyGyro-XYZ
+      tBodyGyroJerk-XYZ
+      tBodyAccMag
+      tGravityAccMag
+      tBodyAccJerkMag
+      tBodyGyroMag
+      tBodyGyroJerkMag
+      fBodyAcc-XYZ
+      fBodyAccJerk-XYZ
+      fBodyGyro-XYZ
+      fBodyAccMag
+      fBodyAccJerkMag
+      fBodyGyroMag
+      fBodyGyroJerkMag
+ + Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable: gravityMean
+      tBodyAccMean
+      tBodyAccJerkMean
+      tBodyGyroMean
+      tBodyGyroJerkMean
+ + The set of variables picked up for preparing Tidy dataset included only mean & standard deviation (86 out of 561): mean(): Mean value
+    std(): Standard deviation
+    meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-3. The tidy dataset units are as follows
+4. The tidy dataset units are as follows

     Column 1    : Subject_Id  - Number of persons (volunteers)
     Column 2    : Activity_Id - Type of activity
     Column 3    : Activity_desc - Text explaining activity
     Column 4-88 : The remaining aggregate values have been normalized to [-1..+1].
-The normalization would have impacted the original unit of measure.
+The normalization would have        impacted the original unit of measurure.
+These normalized values have no units.

-# tidy_data set
+## Tidy_data complete set

     Subject_Id    2
       Subject Identifier